yberreby/rgo/log.md

 blocks of significant whitespace are tokenized as a single `WHITESPACE` token.
 We'll see how well this works out in practice, but I feel good about this change.

+## Sun Apr 3 15:23 - Done & Next steps

+`test-data/viper.go` can now be tokenized without panicking!

+Next steps:

+In lexer: float, complex/imaginary, raw string and rune literals.
+Then, the parser.
+First goal: parsing a "Hello, rgo" program.
+Then write unit tests for various constructs.
+Then integration tests using complex source files from big Go projects.